Search cost: Basic price search model

-Heterogenous Search Model
+Heterogenous search model

 Using Diamond's model as a base, a distinction is now made in the heterogenous search model.
 There are potential consumer heterogeneities for search costs being consistent with market observations (search costs can be 0 and negative).
 In 1989, Ingemar Stahl expanded on Diamond's model; the model has the same assumptions as Diamond's model with the additions of ‘shoppers’ (μ) having a range of search costs ($- ve : + ve$).

 Stahl's model addresses the three issues present in Diamond's basic price search model.
 Firstly, this model assumes that search costs are changing as ‘shoppers’ search costs change.
 Secondly, all searches are now assumed to be done in equilibrium with different qualities of searches being conducted by different consumers (refers to the changing fraction of ‘shopper’ and their changing search costs, as consumers search at different times).
 Finally, the model achieves price dispersion, which is consistent with empirical market observations.